autowarefoundation/autoware.universe/system/velodyne_monitor/Readme.md

 ## Assumptions / Known limits

 This node uses the [http_client](https://github.com/microsoft/cpprestsdk) and request results by GET method.
-It takes a few minutes to get results, or generate a timeout exception if it does not succeed the GET request.
+It takes a few seconds to get results, or generate a timeout exception if it does not succeed the GET request.
 This occurs frequently and the diagnostics aggregator output STALE.
 Therefore I recommend to stop using this results to decide the lidar error, and only monitor it to confirm lidar status.